Chapter 3:

 "You're going to want to once you start moving about."
 She undoes her hair and holds out the tie to him.
 "As an instructor I won't be needing mine up, so you can borrow it."

-Whilst her fingers ran through his scalp and around the ear, a pause followed by a quick breath from her caught his attention.
+Whilst her fingers run through his scalp and around the ear, a pause followed by a quick gasp from her caught his attention.

 “What’s wrong?
 Do I have something in my hair?”

 “Your ears.”
-She giggles and pinches them around the upper edge.
-“They’re so round and stubby.”
+She pinches them around the upper edge.
+“They’re so round and stubby.
+What happened to them?”

 All the other children are just as curious to see from how she described it, and when they get a glance, they too erupt in awe.
 Some gossip spreads of what it could mean or how it ended up that way, but to Aurdon it was all preposterous.

-“There’s nothing wrong with my ears.
+“Nothing happened to them and there’s nothing wrong.
 They’re just like anyone else’s!”
 He moves away from her and readjusts his hair to cover them.
 “Maybe the lobes are a bit wide?
 No!”

 His rejection brought him reason to search for faults in others.
 If he could shift the attention on someone else’s ears, maybe he’d save some face, but there was a glaring problem.
 For the first time since he’d arrived in this world, he took a closer look at the faces he always avoided, not willing to be acquainted with this world’s habitants, he saw how they truly weren’t like him in small ways.